eddelbuettel/nanotime/README.md

 However, `POSIXct` is implemented as a `double` with fractional seconds since the epoch.
 Given the 53 bits accuracy, it leaves just a bit less than _microsecond_ resolution.
 Which is good enough for most things.

-But more and more performance measurements, latency statistics etc pp are now measure mored finely, and we need _nanosecond_ resolution.
+But more and more performance measurements, latency statistics, ... are now measured more finely, and we need _nanosecond_ resolution.
 For which commonly an `integer64` is used to represent nanoseconds since the epoch.